Snowmobile Club Grant

 What type of map must be submitted with the application?

 Preferably a topographical map, or at least a map of equal scale and similar quality.
 The trails should be drawn on it as accurately as possible.
 Submission of a hand drawn map is unacceptable.
 When possible if your trails are done in by GPS mapping, sending the actual GPS file, (not just the map and map file) is helpful.
-For questions regarding GPS mapping your trails, contact Joe Higgins.
+For questions regarding GPS mapping your trails, call the Snowmobile Coordinator at (207) 287-4959.

 Is permission required from the landowner for use of the land over which the trail passes?